beakerbrowser/bkr/README.md

 # list/manage saved sites
 bkr ls [--mine]
-bkr add <dat-link|dat-ref>
+bkr add <dat-url>
-bkr rm <dat-link|dat-ref>
+bkr rm <dat-url>
-bkr host <dat-link|dat-ref>
+bkr host <dat-url>
-bkr unhost <dat-link|dat-ref>
+bkr unhost <dat-url>
 ```

-Like in Git, you can use a shortened version of a dat's hex URL.
-If there are no collisions, bkr will use the closest match.
-(This only works in the commands that accept a `dat-ref`.)

-Unlike Git, bkr is not a source-control system.
+Bkr is more like NPM than Git.
-It is more similar to NPM; it publishes sites to the dat p2p network.
+It is for publishing on the dat network, not source-control.
 It can not diff versions of a site, or help you merge them together.
-We suggest you use it with git.
+We suggest you use it with git!

 ## Examples